NikeetPandit/projects/Lossy Image Compression/README.md

 Algorithms are appended at the end of the report and appended to the GitHub.
 Smooth FFT, DCT compression, DWT compression, and SVD compression are written by Nikeet and may be used, tailored as needed.
 Use at your own risk.

-The DWT compression and ideal FFT compression were written by Changin Oh, and thus are not appended to GitHub and may not be used or redistributed under any circumstance
+The DWT compression and ideal FFT compression were written by Changin Oh, and thus are not appended to GitHub and may not be used or redistributed under any circumstance.

 --------------------------------------------
 ![This is an image](https://github.com/NikeetPandit/projects/blob/main/Lossy%20Image%20Compression/functions/IM/read_me_IM.PNG)